willymcallister/willymcallister.github.io/_articles/charge.md

 ![Coulomb per second]({{ site.baseurl }}{% link i/0-5coulomb_per_second.svg %}){: .centered }

+You can think of a coulomb as a bucket of charge, like a bucket of water.
+You can scoop smaller amounts of charge out of the bucket to get milliliters or teaspoons of charge.
+We actually use terms like microcoulomb $(\mu\text C)$ or nanocoulomb $(\text{nC})$.
+Thinking of charge as a continuous fluid is the way Franklin thought about it.

 <details>
 <summary>The definition of a coulomb assumes you know what an ampere is.</summary>
 <p>The ampere is defined as the current you get when $1\,\text{coulomb}$ of charge is passing by every second.
 These are circular definitions.
 To break the circle the ampere was also defined with specific conditions for an experiment.
 One of the original definitions of the ampere was based the current required to electroplate silver onto a surface and seeing how the weight changed over time:</p>